niaanderson-po/codepath/week 0/README.md

 Performing advanced string manipulation and analysis by accessing, iterating, and modifying lists.

-_Developing the skill of using the UPI method on every coding problem._
+Note: _Developing the skill of using the UPI method on every coding problem._

 # File Template